 - 1 pound ground turkey

-- 1 pound russet potatoes, peeled and cubed
+- 1 pound gold potatoes peeled and cubed into 1-inch pieces

 - 1 teaspoon salt